AP-Harper/Crypto_Price_Checker/README.md

 Due to nature of the IFTTT applet used it is not currenty possible to publish applet, therefore as of now this tool is not useable by anyone other the creator.

-_TODO - Customise to allow selection of currency and crypto coin that is displayed, as well as how often notifications are send._
+_~~TODO - Customise to allow selection of currency and crypto coin that is displayed, as well as how often notifications are send.~~_

+_TODO - Check user input is valid (ie, is actually a coin or currency as per the CoinMarketCap API)._